ducky4life/ns-detag/README.md

 ## Governor Rename (defaults to L)

-First button press takes you to https://www.nationstates.net/page=regional_officer/region/office=governor/ if you are not there (works with fast.nationstates.net)
+First button press takes you to https://www.nationstates.net/page=regional_officer/region/office=governor/ if you are not there

 Second one replaces current gov name with the default one and immediately renames it, no confirmation required

 ## Appoint Self as Regional Officer (defaults to J)

-Same functionality as renaming governor, but appointing your nation as RO instead with Appearance, Communications, and Embassies authorities
+Similar to renaming governor, but appointing your nation as RO instead with Appearance, Communications, and Embassies authorities

 ## Switcher Login (defaults to Y)